uasolo/easyNet_data/documentation/Simple model.md

 Before importing the trial script, we define the model input, or better a possible input, since we can have more than one.
 We want the input to be `lc_layer` and we want to use strings to express values.
 This is achieved by the following command:

 	mini_uc define_input lc_input (lc2uc_df column_rep lower_case string_representation) lc_layer
 where we define `lc_input` as the model input slot acting on `lc_layer` and using the specified representation.
-More precisely, any time we will send the input string "a" for a certain amount of time, this will translate (by virtue of the conversion `((lc2uc_df column_rep lower_case keyed_representation) conversion_key)`) into the activation of the "a" unit of  `lc_layer`.
+More precisely, by virtue of  conversion `((lc2uc_df column_rep lower_case keyed_representation) conversion_key)` any time we will send the input string "a" for a certain amount of time this will translate into the activation of unit "a" in `lc_layer`.
 Activating a unit in this way means that its activation value is set to `max_act` for the time of exposition to the stimulus and then back to resting value, which is zero by default.

 ## The trial script
 The trial script is the following:

 	create trial mini_trial
 	mini_trial add_stimulus_event stimulus lc_input START +$duration $stimulus
 where the trial object `mini_trial` is created and populated with only one event, the stimulus event named `stimulus`.
 This event is sent to  the model input slot `lc_input`, it lasts from time `START`, i.e. the beginning of the trial, until time `+$duration` (short for `START+$duration`) and it consists of the value `$stimulus`.
 The `$` sign denotes variable names, which the user has to specify each time the trial is run.
 Remarkably, the only assumption this trial definition does on the target model is that the model has an input slot named  `lc_input`.
 The model will interpret `$stimulus` as a pattern obeying to the representation defined for  slot `lc_input` and convert it to the representation of the relevant layer.
-In fact our model `mini_uc` does have a slot named   `lc_input`, which accepts strings as input and applies them to  `lc_layer` after converting them to a `keyed_representation`, as defined above.
-In general, a trial is a definition of a set of events that translate into sending values to input slots at specified points in time and of reactions to events occurring in a model, e.g. an activation exceeding a threshold value.
-The way trials are defined is largely independent of the target model, which makes it possible to run the same trial on different models, and dually to run different trials on the same model.
+In fact our model `mini_uc` does have a slot named   `lc_input`, which accepts strings as input and applies them to  `lc_layer` after converting them to a `keyed_representation`.
+In general, a trial is a definition of a set of events that translate into sending values to input slots at specified points in time and of reactions to events occurring in a model, e.g. a certain node activation exceeding a threshold value.
+The way trials are defined is largely independent of the target model, which makes it possible to run the same trial on different models, as well as to run different trials on the same model.

 The trial script could be part of the model script, but it is preferable to keep it separated into another file and include it using the command